 In 1989, Collins was honored for his exemplary work.
 The National Urban League awarded him the Whitney M. Young Medallion for his leadership of civil rights.
 Six years later, UCSF School of Dentistry named him a Distinguished Alumnus.

-Daniel A. Collins died in Mill Valley, California, on September 13, 2007 at the age of ninety-one.
+Daniel A. Collins, a member of Sigma Pi Phi Fraternity, died in Mill Valley, California, on September 13, 2007 at the age of ninety-one.
 He was survived by four sons, six grandchildren, and three great-grandchildren.